 This is not true!
 In fact, many students apply undecided to NYU each year.
 In addition, many students switch majors after enrolling with us.
 While you need to have a general idea of which program you are passionate about, nothing is set in stone.
 At NYU, we work with you as your interests develop over time.
 If you are interested in a variety of subjects, we recommend our Liberal Studies Core program!

 FACT: Applicants to the Class of 2025 may list up to ten alternate majors on the Common App

 All majors on our campus in New York City—except artistic programs that require an audition or portfolio—are available in this section.
 If we cannot admit you directly to your first choice, we will try to admit you to one of the alternate majors you listed.
 When you apply, know which program is your priority but also list majors you are open to if we cannot admit you to your primary choice.
 This may potentially open up other avenues to admission, so take advantage of this section!

 FICTION: You are required to enroll at NYU if you are admitted to an alternate major as an early decision applicant

 This is not the case.
 If you are admitted to one of the alternate majors you listed, you can decline your admission to NYU under both our early decision notification plans.
 However, you are still required to tell us your decision within the same time period (typically within two weeks) as other early decision students.

 FACT: You can declare double majors and minors after enrolling with us

 You still have to pinpoint one primary area of interest, but after enrolling, you can work with an adviser to declare another major or minor.
 Students can double-major in the College of Arts and Science and pursue a minor across any of our undergraduate schools.
-Your Why NYU? essay is a great place to explain your plan to declare additional majors or minors in the future.
 Keep in mind, however, that you still have to pick one primary program when you apply.

 Pinpointing the Primary Program